My Best Tips for Creative Autumn Photography

 Shallow depths grant you greater control over the flow of your frame, which is highly successful for those awkward compositions that need a better balance between focal points.
 There are several factors beyond a wide aperture that contribute to creating bokeh and a shallow depth of field, such as distances between subjects and the quality of light.
 In my eBook Bokeh, I explain this process in great detail.

-Bokeh: Creating with Shallow Depths is an eBook that comes with creativeRAW Lifetime Membership, which you can read more about right here.
+Bokeh: Creating with Shallow Depths is a free eBook that you can download right here.

 3. LONG EXPOSURES